How To Feed A Loon

 To make buttered noodles, simply boil extra-wide egg noodles in a pot of salted water.

-Toss in a bowl with 3 tbsp of butter and a good pinch of salt.
+Toss in a bowl with 3 tablespoon of butter and a good pinch of salt.

 A white bowl filled with beef bourguignon and buttered egg noodles.